Disabilities

 -

-Cystic fibrosis Cystic fibrosis is a genetic condition that makes the body's secretions too thick.
-The lungs and the digestive system suffer in particular, which calls for heavy daily care.
-Day to day, this can mean: several respirat… View the explanations
+Cystic fibrosis Cystic fibrosis is a genetic condition that makes the body's normally fluid secretions too thick.
+Mucus builds up mainly in the lungs and hampers the digestive system, which calls for regular care to keep the airways cle… View the explanations

 -